dsavineau/mangos-installer/README.md

 ## Informations

-mangos-installer is a shell script to unifiy MaNGOS installation on GNU/Linux distribution.
+mangos-installer is a shell script to unify MaNGOS installation on GNU/Linux distribution.

     $ ./mangos-installer
     Usage: ./mangos-installer: [OPTIONS]